 Amusement park accidents can include slip and fall injuries, stair accidents, drowning accidents, food poisoning, or being thrown from a roller coaster.
 The amusement park, park employees, or other visitors may be liable to the injury victim for damages.

-Below, our personal injury lawyers discuss the following frequently asked questions about amusement park accidents and roller coaster injury lawsuits:
+Below, our California personal injury lawyers discuss the following frequently asked questions about amusement park accidents and roller coaster injury lawsuits:

 - 1. Can I file a lawsuit if I was injured at an amusement park?